 Once investment has occurred we determine a department structure and hiring plan geared to realise specific growth targets.
 We consider what the market can support to produce the most efficient IT department possible.

 We find out how you recruit now and the results this approach has yielded in terms of meeting business goals

 We define and document a recruitment process and employer brand that your hiring managers and future employees can all buy into

 Through salary, skills and competitor surveys we edit jobspecs and design campaigns that result in the right long term hire

 Our multi-channel sourcing casts a wide net but at the same time controls the way your company is represented and marketed

 We absorb screening activity to deliver three applicants alongside a “piece of mind” report detailing all borderline rejections

 Receive a Market Report and Job Specification including likely sources of applicants, salary levels and suggested team structuring.

-Thorough process tracking records all hiring activity across every campaign for performance at the touch of a button
+Thorough process tracking records all hiring activity across every campaign for performance review at the touch of a button